Pew pew pew pew pew pew pew pew pew pew pew pew pew pew pew pew pew pew pew pew

 Cuphead!

 I can understand the difficulty of balancing the guns, as their usefulness depends a lot on the type of boss fight and since buying guns are supposed to be completely optional and some are even inaccessible early in the game, I can see why they would want all bosses to be reasonably beatable with the basic weapons.
-But again, with the abilities, the lack of reasons they had to leave them so unbalanced are worse.
+But again, with the abilities, the choice to leave them so unbalanced is confusing.

 Priestly Comment by Fr.
 Samuel Beardslee: